maykinmedia/objects-api/SECURITY.rst

 **Short version: please report security issues by emailing security@maykinmedia.nl.**

-If you discover security issues in Open Objecten or related projects under the same organization, we request you to disclose these in a *responsible* way by mailing to security@maykinmedia.nl.
+If you discover security issues in Open Object or related projects under the same organization, we request you to disclose these in a *responsible* way by mailing to security@maykinmedia.nl.